bernardpeh/songbird/readme.md

 ## Regenerating Bootstrap Cache

-If you are getting errors on /var/www/songbird/app/bootstrap.php.cache, you can regenerate it.
+If you are getting errors on bootstrap.php.cache, you can regenerate it easily.

 ```
 -> ./vendor/sensio/distribution-bundle/Sensio/Bundle/DistributionBundle/Resources/bin/build_bootstrap.php